 Insight Theatre, a Planned Parenthood Ottawa program, is a unique non-profit, public education theatre program created by, for and about youth.
 Every year, a group of senior levels students from schools all over the city face the challenge of creating, directing and acting in their own show about sexual and reproductive health, and presenting it to their peers.

-The program isn’t active currently.
+The program doesn’t run currently.
 We will provide updates on this page when we’re able to secure funding to restart the Insight Theatre program.

 What is Insight Theatre?